juniperonline/markdown_syntax_test/test_article.md

- - [ ] 1.
-Syntax; usage of const/let; single vs multiple params; returning objects;
- - [ ] 2.
-Functions: Regular vs. Arrow Functions; Regular Function Binding; Single-line vs Multiple-line Arrow Functions;
- - [ ]  Absence of the "function" keyword; It cannot be used as a function constructor
- - [ ] 3. 'this'
- - [ x] 3.1 What does 'this' referenceto
- - [x ] 3.2 'this'
- - [ ] 3.3 What does it refer to

 Syntax
 Compared to normal functions definition -- usage of const/let

 Returning objects in particular

-Differences between regular and arrow functions Absence of the "function" keyword
+Absence of the "function" keyword
 It cannot be used as a function constructor

-Binding a regular function

 # Article: Arrow Functions